Bitcoin-com/golden-ticket/README.md

 ![Golden Ticket](images/golden-ticket.jpg)

-Golden Ticket is [Bitcoin.com's](https://www.bitcoin.com) Event paper wallet generator.
+Golden Ticket is [Bitcoin.com's](https://www.bitcoin.com) event paper wallet generator.
 Use it to create amazing golden tickets for your next event.

+Not only does Golden Ticket let you chose a custom mnemonic language or hdpath but it also generates html, pdf and a spreadsheet mapping cashAddr, privKey, index and claimed status of each golden ticket.

 ## Features